DEEPAK-RAMGIRI/EXEGESIS/README.md

  - BartForConditionalGeneration- For summarizing the given converted tokens

 ### Workflow
- - User speaks a story → Captured via microphone
+ - User gives a story or article
  -  Text is stored
  -  That stored text is summerized using the BART Model
- - User asks a question → Passed with summary to LLM
+ - User asks a question → Passed with summary to LLM (or) Type the question
- - LLM generates contextual answers
+ - LLM generates contextual answers from the summerized text
  - ur answer

+### Docker Usage
+docker build -t deepakramgiri/exegesis .
+docker run -p 8000:5000 -e GOOGLE_API_KEY="YOUR_API_KEY" -e USE_MIC=0 deepakramgiri/exegesis

+Access the app at: http://localhost:8000

 ### Acknowledgments
 - [speech_recognition](https://pypi.org/project/SpeechRecognition/) for speech-to-text